riot/riot/doc/guide/index.md

 W3C states that a boolean property is true if the attribute is present at all — even if the value is empty of `false`.

-Following expression does not work:
+The following expression does not work:

 ``` html
 <input type="checkbox" { true ? 'checked' : ''}>
 ```

-since only attribute- and nested text expressions are valid.
+since only attribute and nested text expressions are valid.
 Riot detects 44 different boolean attributes.

 ### Class shorthand